Developing a return to work program

 There are two essential elements to have a successful Return to Work Program.
 First, the employer must have a strong commitment to returning injured employees back to work as soon as medically possible.
 There must also be on-going communication with Grinnell Mutual’s Claims Department, the injured employee, and, if necessary, medical care providers throughout the recovery process.

-Grinnell Mutual’s Loss Control department can help you put together a customized return to work program for your organization with its resource, Developing a Return to Work Program.
+Grinnell Mutual’s Loss Control department can help you put together a customized return to work program for your organization with its resource, Developing a Return to Work Program

-Download "Developing a Return to Work Program" Read more loss control materials Learn about our insurance coverages
+Read more loss control materials Learn about our insurance coverages

-This bulletin has been prepared as an underwriting reference for members of Grinnell Mutual Reinsurance Company and does not signify approval or disapproval by the Company of any product or device.
-Please do not copy or reproduce any portion of this bulletin without the written permission of Grinnell Mutual Reinsurance Company.
-The information included in this publication and program was obtained from sources believed to be reliable, however Grinnell Mutual makes no guarantee of results and assumes no liability in connection with its use.
-It is the user’s responsibility to comply with any applicable regulations or laws.
-Information obtained from or via Grinnell Mutual should not be used as the basis for legal advice, but should be confirmed with alternative sources.
+The information included here was obtained from sources believed to be reliable, however Grinnell Mutual Reinsurance Company and its employees make no guarantee of results and assume no liability in connection with any training, materials, suggestions, or information provided.
+It is the user’s responsibility to confirm compliance with any applicable local, state, or federal regulations.
+Information obtained from or via Grinnell Mutual Reinsurance Company should not be used as the basis for legal advice and should be confirmed with alternative sources.